akkera102/gbadev-ja-test/118_toheart_bgm_test/README.md

 GBS2VGM modoki can convet only ToHeart GBS data.

-The GB CPU of the converter used infoGB.
+The Gameboy CPU of converter used infoGB.

 ## Link